 The very great majority of children who are overweight have no underlying disease process.
 However, there are some unusual diseases in childhood associated with increased weight, including:

 - Overactivity of the adrenal gland

-- Certain congenital (present at birth) health problems associated with excessive eating
+- Certain congenital (present at birth) health problems associated with excessive weight

 Simple tests indicate these conditions.
-In most cases, the combination of diet and exercise is they best way to manage childhood obesity, but prescribing hormones is an option.
-Learn more about our Weight Management Program.
+In most cases, the combination of diet and exercise is the best way to manage childhood obesity, but prescribing hormones is an option.
+Learn more about our weight management program for children.

 For more information, call 718.246.8600.